MCP server

 HMAC signing

-Every tool call is re-signed with your SPHYR_HMAC_SECRET.
+Every tool call is re-signed using your SPHYR_CREDENTIAL.
 The original agent request is never forwarded.

 Session isolation